 Our intellectual property rights are important to our business.
 We rely on a combination of trade secrets, confidentiality procedures and contractual provisions to protect our intellectual property.
 We also rely on and protect unpatented proprietary expertise, recipes and formulations, continuing innovation and other trade secrets to develop and maintain our competitive position.
 We enter into confidentiality agreements with most of our employees and consultants, and control access to and distribution of our documentation and other licensed information.
 Despite these precautions, it may be possible for a third party to copy or otherwise obtain and use our technology without authorization, or to develop similar technology independently.
 Since the Chinese legal system in general, and the intellectual property regime in particular, is relatively weak, it is often difficult to enforce intellectual property rights in China.
 Policing unauthorized use of our technology is difficult and the steps we take may not prevent misappropriation or infringement of our proprietary technology.
-In addition, litigation may be necessary in the future to enforce our intellectual property rights, to protect our trade secrets or to determine the validity and scope of the proprietary rights of others, which could result in substantial costs and diversion of our resources and could have a material adverse effect on our business, results of operations and financial condition.
-We require our employees to enter into non-disclosure agreements to limit access to and distribution of our proprietary and confidential information.
+In addition, litigation may be necessary in the future to enforce our intellectual property rights of others, which could result in substantial costs and diversion of our proprietary and confidential information.
 These agreements generally provide that any confidential or proprietary information developed by us or on our behalf must be kept confidential.
-These agreements also provide that any confidential or proprietary information disclosed to third parties in the course of our business must be kept confidential by such third parties.
-In the event of trademark infringement, the State Administration for Industry and Commerce has
+These agreements also provide that any confidential or proprietary information developed by us or on our behalf must be kept confidential.
+These agreements also provide that any confidential or proprietary information developed by us or on our behalf must be kept confidential.
+These agreements also provide that any confidential or proprietary information developed by us or on our behalf must be kept confidential.
+These agreements also provide that any confidential or proprietary information developed by us or on our behalf must be kept confidential.
+These agreements also provide that any co